aleshaleksey/fansys23/abilities.md

 There are several forms of spellcasting in this category, but they all have similar mechanics and have the same prerequisites.
 The casting types in this category are:

+- Elemental: Air
+- Elemental: Earth
 - Elemental: Fire
 - Elemental: Ice
-- Elemental: Light
-- Elemental: Lightning
 - Incantation
+- Kinetic
 - Nature

 **Special**: